US, UK sending troops to evacuate nationals as Taliban advance across Afghanistan

 On Thursday, the interior ministry also confirmed the fall of Ghazni, about 150 kilometres (95 miles) from Kabul and along the major highway to Kandahar and the Taliban heartlands in the south.

-As the rout unravelled, three days of meetings between key international players on Afghanistan wrapped in Qatar without significant progress Thursday.
+As the rout unravelled, three days of meetings between key international players on Afghanistan ended in Qatar without significant progress Thursday.

 In a joint statement, the international community, including the United States, Pakistan, the European Union and China, said they would not recognise any government in Afghanistan “imposed through the use of military force.”